aziib/ComfyUI-MagCache/README.md

 # ComfyUI-MagCache

 ## 🫖 Introduction
 Magnitude-aware Cache (MagCache) is a training-free caching approach.
 It estimates the fluctuating differences among model outputs across timesteps based on the robust **magnitude observations**, and thereby accelerating the inference using the error modeling mechanism and adaptive cache strategy.
 MagCache works well for Video Diffusion Models, Image Diffusion models.
-For more details and results, please visit our [project page](https://github.com/Zehong-Ma/MagCache).
+For more details and results, please visit our [project page](https://zehong-ma.github.io/MagCache) and [code](https://github.com/Zehong-Ma/MagCache).

 MagCache has now been integrated into ComfyUI and is compatible with the ComfyUI native nodes.
 ComfyUI-MagCache is easy to use, simply connect the MagCache node with the ComfyUI native nodes for seamless usage.